 The AMBA CHI specification separates the protocol and transport layers to allow differing implementations to provide the optimal trade-off between performance, power and area.
 This separation allows interconnect designs ranging from an efficient, small cross-bar to high performance, large scale mesh network.

 AMBA CHI has been architected to maintain performance, as the number of components and quantity of traffic rises.
-This includes placing additional requirements on masters to respond to coherent snoop transactions, which means forward progress for particular masters can be more easily guaranteed in a congested system.
-The separation of the identification mechanism into master identifiers and transaction identifiers allows the interconnect to be constructed in a more efficient manner.
+This includes placing additional requirements on Requesters to respond to coherent snoop transactions, which means forward progress for particular Requesters can be more easily guaranteed in a congested system.
+The separation of the identification mechanism into Requester identifiers and transaction identifiers allows the interconnect to be constructed in a more efficient manner.

 The protocol also provides a Quality of Service (QoS) mechanism to control how resources in the system, shared by many processors, are allocated without needing a detailed understanding of every component and how they might interact.